 - Replace old batteries with fresh ones to see if the trouble clears.

 As a reference, the aforementioned sensors will typically report a low battery condition once the detected voltage drops below 2.3V.
 If you have a premature low battery condition on one of these sensors that you cannot otherwise clear, then make sure to check the batteries regularly and replace them as soon as necessary.
 If possible, try performing the steps above to see if you can correct a premature low battery condition.
 It may be necessary in a worse case scenario to replace any sensor affected by this condition.
 Attempting to use a sensor displaying a consistent low battery trouble is certainly not ideal, even if that condition is known to be false.
 Remember that these are life-safety sensors, so keeping them consistently powered on and functioning properly is crucial.

-If you have any questions about this issue, then please not hesitate to email our support team at firstname.lastname@example.org.
+If you are an Alarm Grid customer and have any questions about this issue, then please do not hesitate to email our support team at email@example.com.
 We check our email from 9am to 8pm ET M-F. We look forward to hearing from you!